lautarodragan/lautarodragan/README.md

 I've written applications large and small, backend, frontend and Android, in 7 different programming languages.
 I've been a Tech Lead, Agile Coach and Scrum Master.

-🌱 The main things I'm continuously learning about are *functional programming* and *blockchains*, Bitcoin and Ethereum mainly.
+🌱 The main things I'm continuously learning about are *software architecture*, *functional programming* and *blockchains*, Bitcoin and Ethereum mainly.
 I've also grown an interest in cryptography.

 📖 I write about JavaScript, software architecture, crypto-currencies an more: https://tarokun.io.

-💪 I'm currently working at Amazon.
-If you'd like to get in touch with me, message me over [LinkedIn](https://linkedin.com/in/lautarodragan)!
+💪 Let's connect!
+Find me in [LinkedIn](https://linkedin.com/in/lautarodragan)!